Symbiosis in Soil

 People

 We are a small but mighty team of researchers!
 Read on for more information.
-The Bogar Lab is currently not recruiting new graduate students, but Laura is always happy to work with prospective postdoctoral members on fellowship applications to fund positions here -- please get in touch if this might be of interest to you!
+The Bogar Lab is not currently recruiting new graduate students, but Laura is always happy to work with prospective postdoctoral members on fellowship applications to fund positions here -- please get in touch if this might be of interest to you!

 I am a researcher focused on interactions between plant roots and soil fungi, particularly ectomycorrhizal mutualism between trees and mushrooms like boletes and chanterelles.
 I use RNA sequencing (for gene expression analysis and community characterization), physiological measurements, and stable isotope enrichment to untangle how mycorrhizal systems work, and couple these efforts with field sampling to connect these fine-scale mechanisms to landscape and ecosystem processes.
 For more information, check out my Google Scholar page!